Content Map Terms

 British Columbia Specific Information

 • Exercise.
-Many people with asthma have symptoms when they exercise.
+Many people have symptoms when they exercise.

 • Dry, cold air.